Graduate Degree and Certificate Requirements

 Dissertation Committee's Meeting with the Candidate: At the conclusion of the public presentation and defense, the dissertation committee members will meet privately with the candidate to pose further questions about the candidate's research or to address issues related to the dissertation manuscript.
 The Graduate Examiner presides at this meeting.

 If the candidate fails the Defense, the advisor and committee may recommend that the student be given the opportunity for a second defense.
 If a second defense is recommended, the advisor and committee will submit to the Graduate School, the Graduate Director of the program and the student a written description of the areas of weakness and what the student must do to correct the weaknesses.
-If the candidate will need to make extensive corrections to the manuscript (ones requiring more than ten days), he/she will not be passed.
+If candidates will need to make extensive corrections to the manuscript (ones requiring more than ten days), they will not be passed.
 Candidates must wait at least four months before holding another defense.
 The second defense shall be considered final.

 Submission of Approved Dissertation